encukou/freezeyt/docs/config.md

 #### Default `get_css_links`

 The default URL finder for CSS uses the [`cssutils`](https://pypi.org/project/cssutils/) library to find all links in a stylesheet.
+This may be changed in the future.

 #### Disabling default URL finders  {: #conf-use_default_url_finders }

-If a finder is not explictly specified in the configuration file, `freezeyt` will use the default for certain MIME type.
+If a finder is not explictly specified in the configuration file, `freezeyt` will use the default.
 For example, if you specify `text/html: my_custom_finder` only, `freezeyt` will use the default finder for `text/css`.

-You can disable this behaviour:
+You can disable this behavior:

 ```yaml
 use_default_url_finders: false